Best Healthy Dog Treats for Training

 To be honest, there was a time I thought I would never use treats for training my dog.
 But I’ve learned over the years that treats are a great way to train a dog to love learning.

-Which brings me to another great point… if you are doing a lot of treat training, make sure to cut back on his regular kibble feedings.
+This brings me to another great point… if you are doing a lot of treat training, make sure to cut back on his regular kibble feedings.
 The last thing you want is an overweight and unhealthy dog.

-Spirit Dog Training offers positive and effective online dog training and are one of the leaders in modern, positive, science-based and effective training.
+Spirit Dog Training offers positive and effective online dog training and are one of the leaders in modern, positive, science-based, and effective training.
 Check out their wide selection of online dog training classes here.

 Finding Your Dogs’ High-Value Treat

-Think of your favorite food, is it chocolate, ice cream, pizza, or maybe lobster.
-Whatever it is close your eyes and start thinking about this food.
-Does your mouth start to water, are you craving this food now?
+Think of your favorite food; is it chocolate, ice cream, pizza, or maybe lobster?
+Whatever it is, close your eyes and start thinking about this food.
+Does your mouth start to water?
+Are you craving this food now?
 This is the reaction you want your dog to have.

 Find what your dog loves and use that treat only for training.
-It may take a few trial and errors, but that’s okay… it could be chicken, beef or maybe a smelly freeze-dried fish treat.
+It may take a few trial and errors, but that’s okay… it could be chicken, beef, or maybe a smelly freeze-dried fish treat.
 Whatever it is, this will help you get your dog to listen to you much quicker.

 Now It’s Your Turn